-Best Adobe Reader Alternatives You Should Use in 2019
+Best Adobe Reader Alternatives in 2020

 1. Sumatra PDF

 Sumatra is a free and open source PDF reader that has a simple, intuitive user-interface, and is light on your computer’s resources.
 The program was first released back in 2006, and is hosted on Github, like many of its open source compatriots.
 What’s truly remarkable is that while Adobe Reader is a massive 105MB download, Sumatra PDF weighs in at just over 4MB.

 Sumatra PDF is, admittedly, a bit short on features compared to some of its rivals, but it does come with a large number of keyboard shortcuts to help users navigate pages quickly and efficiently.
 It also comes in both portable and installer versions, so as an user, you’re able to carry it on a USB flash drive to read documents on any computer anywhere.

 Download Sumatra PDF (Free)